Table of Contents

 BITS 64 enables the use of

-RIP, allowing easy relocation of the shared library to a different
+relative to RIP, allowing easy relocation of the shared library to a different memory

-possible variable access modes, so special symbols are still required,
+access modes, so special symbols are still required, as in

 elf32.
 And as with